DavidKrau/terraform-provider-simplemdm/docs/data-sources/enrollment.md

 page_title: "simplemdm_enrollment Data Source - simplemdm"
 subcategory: ""
 description: |-
   Enrollment data source retrieves details for an existing SimpleMDM enrollment.
+One-time enrollments have a URL and can be used once.
+Account driven enrollments have a null URL and can be used multiple times.
 ---

 # simplemdm_enrollment (Data Source)

 Enrollment data source retrieves details for an existing SimpleMDM enrollment.
+One-time enrollments have a URL and can be used once.
+Account driven enrollments have a null URL and can be used multiple times.

 ## Example Usage